dfgrisales5078/Python_IG_bot/README.md

 # API endpoint used to work along with Get Instagram Likes website (Repository linked below).

-Currently, API is not deployed and therefore must be ran locally in order for it to interact with the POST request sent by the Instagram Likes Website (https://main.d1s1ozkoy4xkk0.amplifyapp.com/).
-The web page is currently deployed using AWS Amplify.
+Currently, API is not deployed and therefore must be ran locally in order for it to interact with the POST request sent by the Instagram Likes Website.

 Flask endpoint get_likes() function in app.py uses code from class Bot to interact with intagram accounts based on the parameters sent on the POST method.
 Parameters passed are: username (instagram account to interact with), posts (number of posts to like on the account), and follow (determines is account should be followed as well.)